FindMySchool LogoFindMySchool

 The school’s careers model, including employer-facing experiences such as work experience in Year 10, is a positive sign for families who want structured planning rather than leaving decisions to late Year 11.

 Year 7 admissions are coordinated by Dudley Council rather than directly by the school.
-For September 2026 entry, Dudley’s published timeline states that online applications open on 01 September 2025, with the deadline for online applications 31 October 2025 (midnight); decision emails are issued on 02 March 2026, and appeals are heard in May or June 2026.
+For September 2027 entry, Dudley’s current timeline states that online applications open on 1 September 2026, with the deadline for online applications on 31 October 2026; offer emails are issued on 1 March 2027.

 The school runs open events, and its published pattern suggests open evenings and open mornings cluster in mid to late September.
 For example, one set of events listed an open evening on 17 September and open mornings on 19, 22 and 23 September.
 Dates change annually, so families should use the published school calendar as the live source.